viperleed/viperleed/doc/content/parameters/beamincidence.rst

 on the surface.
-The polar angle ``theta`` is measured from the surface normal, the azimuthal angle ``phi`` is positive counterclockwise when looking at the solid from vacuum, with ``phi=0`` **corresponding to the positive x axis**, as defined in the :ref:`POSCAR<POSCAR>` file.
+The polar angle ``theta`` is measured from the surface normal, the azimuthal angle ``phi`` is positive counterclockwise when looking at the solid from vacuum, with ``phi=0`` **corresponding to the positive x axis**, as defined in the :ref:`POSCAR` file.
 See also the diagram shown in :numref:`fig_theta_and_phi`.
 ViPErLEED considers the incident wave vector to be in direction from the electron gun towards the surface, i.e.